ices-tools-prod/TAF/README.md

 Convenience functions are provided to version control the required data and software, run analyses, clean residues from previous runs, manage files, manipulate tables, and produce figures.
-With a focus on stability and reproducible analyses, it is designed to have no package dependencies.
+With a focus on stability and reproducible analyses, TAF is designed to have no package dependencies.

 TAF forms a base layer for the [icesTAF](https://cran.r-project.org/package=icesTAF) package and other